earthly/earthly/docs/earthly-config/earthly-config.md

       ca=["/etc/config/add.ca"]
 ```

+### cni_mtu

+Allows overriding Earthly's automatic MTU detection.
+This is used when configuring the Buildkit internal CNI network.
+MTU must be between 64 and 65,536.

 ### no_loop_device (obsolete)

 This option is obsolete and it is ignored.
 Earthly no longer uses a loop device for its cache.